-Hyperpigmentation can cause a lot of distress for those who suffer from it and while this condition affects both men and women of all ethnic groups, it more commonly affects people with darker complexions.
-This condition presents no medical threat, although it can occasionally be a symptom of an illness or disease.
-There are three types of hyperpigmentation : lentigines, post inflammatory hyperpigmentation and melasma.
+The resulting discoloration can cause a lot of distress for those who suffer from it.
+While this condition affects both men and women of all ethnic groups, it is more common in people with darker complexions.

 Topical Hyperpigmentation Treatment Options